jnozzi/cocoadev.com/markdown/AModestUninstallingProposal.md

 Installing apps on Mac OS X, be they Cocoa or not, is usually dead-brain-monkey easy (well, OK, there's the initial shock of the new volume popping up on a total newbie's desktop, but that's it).

 Uninstalling, not so much.
 It leaves files behind.
-So much, in fact, that uninstaller applications exist on Mac OS X (like General/AppZapper).
+So much, in fact, that uninstaller applications exist on Mac OS X (like AppZapper).

 The following is a proposal to end or at least mitigate the madness.
 Do with it what you will, discuss it or implement it (or ignore it outright, but I think that'd be more harmful than anything else).